stadionHQ/Documentation/README.md

 Stadion is made up of multiple components, as can be seen in the diagram below.

+We expose many [services](services.html) which provide all of the key functionality you may need to create a custom widget.

 Dependencies
 ============
 We have dependencies on the following services / software: